-In this work, we present a long short-term memory (LSTM) neural network method, MHCnuggets, as the first neoantigen predictor designed for MHC Class I and Class II alleles in a single framework.
-The method leverages transfer learning and allele clustering to accommodate both common, well-characterized MHC alleles and less studied rare alleles.
-As computational neoantigen predictors generate a large ranked list of candidate peptides, we reasoned that maximizing the number of highly-ranked true positives would be preferred in many applications (23).
+Here we present a long short-term memory (LSTM) neural network method, MHCnuggets, the first neoantigen predictor designed for MHC Class I and II alleles in a single framework.
+The method leverages transfer learning and allele clustering to accommodate both common, well-characterized MHC alleles and rare, less-studied alleles.
+While existing computational neoantigen predictors generate a large ranked list of candidate peptides, maximizing the number of highly-ranked true positives would be preferred in many applications (18).
 We demonstrate competitive predictive performance of MHCnuggets to widely-used methods on binding affinity datasets.
-In comparison to hybrid methods that have integrated binding affinity and HLAp data, we show decreased false positives and increased positive predictive value in a held-out cell line data set of ligands identified by mass spectrometry (11,30).
+In comparison to hybrid methods that have integrated binding affinity and HLAp data, we show decreased false positives and increased positive predictive value in a held-out cell line data set of ligands identified by mass spectrometry (7,24).
 To demonstrate the clinical utility and scalability of MHCnuggets to large patient cohorts, we investigated candidate immunogenic mutations from 26 tumor types in The Cancer Genome Atlas (TCGA).
-MHCnuggets yielded 103,587 candidate immunogenic missense mutations (out of 1,124,266) in less than 2.3 hours.
-These mutations were correlated with increased lymphocyte infiltration, however only 0.15% were observed in multiple patients.
+MHCnuggets yielded 101,326 candidate immunogenic missense mutations (out of 1,124,266) in less than 2.3 hours.
+These mutations were correlated with increased lymphocyte infiltration, however only 0.16% were observed in more than 2 patients.